-898 Accessory for the home created by the 4-H member: This exhibit is to be made up of two parts: 1) the accessory and 2) a sheet or folder of documentation.
-Documentation is to include: a sketch or photo to show how the accessory is used in the home and a description of how the design and colors fit in with the
+Accessory for the home created by the 4-H member: This exhibit is to be made up of two parts: 1) the accessory and 2) a sheet or folder of documentation.
+Documentation is to include: a sketch or photo to

-- 899 Individual place (table) setting: This exhibit is to be made up of two parts: 1) one individual place setting appropriate to a theme or event chosen by the 4-H member and 2) a color photo or diagram of the place setting showing how it should be arranged.
+- Individual place (table) setting: This exhibit is to be made up of two parts: 1) one individual place setting appropriate to a theme or event chosen by the 4-H member and 2) a color photo or diagram of the place setting showing how it should be arranged.
 Include plate, beverage container(s), placemat, and napkin.
 Additional decorative item(s) are optional.
 All items that make up the place setting are to fit on the surface of the placemat.
 Flatware (knife, fork and spoon) must be included in the photo/diagram showing how all the items are arranged, but do NOT send flatware to the state fair.
-To insure that all pieces get returned to the member, write the name and county of the exhibitor on tape and place it on every part of the table setting in a location hidden to the public when exhibited at the fair. - 900 Piece of furniture refinished (stripped, sanded, and painted or stained/sealed) by the 4-H member.
+To insure that all pieces get returned to the member, write the name and county of the exhibitor on tape and place it on every part of the table setting in a location hidden to the public when exhibited at the fair. - Piece of furniture refinished (stripped, sanded, and painted or stained/sealed) by the 4-H member.
 This exhibit is to be made up of two parts: 1) the furniture and 2) Documentation is to include a "before" photo with explanation of how the item was refinished must be securely attached.
-Examples: rocker, table, chair or chest. - 901 Old or discarded item made useful in a new way as a home accessory: This exhibit is to be made up of two parts: 1) the accessory and 2) a sheet or folder of documentation.
+Examples: rocker, table, chair or chest - Old or discarded item made useful in a new way as a home accessory: This exhibit is to be made up of two parts: 1) the accessory and 2) a sheet or folder of documentation.
 Documentation is to include a "before" photo; an explanation of how the item was made useful again in a new way; materials used, cost and time involved in project.
 Examples: old silverware flattened and made into wind chimes; scrap wood pieces made into wall art; old lace doily attached to a pillow or framed; old tool box cleaned up and made into a TV stand.